harshgajjar7110/spring-boot-graphql/README.md

 # User Information
  /rest/user is the REST resource which can fetch User information.
- DataFetchers are Interfaces for RuntimeWiring of GraphQL with JpaRepository
+ DataFetchers are Interfaces for RuntimeWiring of GraphQL with mongorepository
 # GraphQL Scalar Queries
  Few Example of Query and Mutation are accessible under http://localhost:8091/rest/user